abeelen/python-notebook/Getting_started_with_python.md

 PYTHONPATH=${PYTHONPATH}:/path/to/your/libraries
 ```

-so that you can open python and import them
+so that you can open a Python environment and import them
 ```
 $ python
 Python 2.7.8 (default, Oct 16 2014, 05:18:45)